kubermatic/docs/content/kubermatic/v2.22/architecture/supported-providers/kubevirt/kubevirt.en.md

 #### Customize Scheduling Behavior

-However, it is possible to change the default behaviour and create your own topology combined with Node Affinity Presets.
+It is possible to change the default behaviour and create your own topology combined with Node Affinity Presets.
 You can do it by expanding *ADVANCED SCHEDULING SETTINGS* on the initial nodes dashboard page.

 ![Instance Types and Preferences](/img/kubermatic/2.22/architecture/supported-providers/kubevirt/scheduling-form.png?classes=shadow,border "Advanced Scheduling Settings")